Courtesy Ensigns for your Eastern Caribbean Sailing Adventure

 Courtesy flags get quite a beating from the sun and the wind - low quality ones will soon fall apart.
 Look for good quality nylon fabric, brass grommets and ideally stitched with UV resistant thread.

 However, don't fly the courtesy flag until you've checked in.
-On entering territorial waters, hoist the Q flag (plain yellow)
+On entering territorial waters, hoist the Q flag (plain yellow) which means"I request free practique".

 After clearing Customs and Immigration, drop the Q flag and only then hoist the appropriate courtesy flag.